Pair luminosity and cooling of newborn strange star: unpaired quarks: Discussion and conclusions

 \section{Discussion and conclusions}

-In this paper thermal evolution of a newborn strange star within the bag model of non-interacting quark matter is considered, taking into account kinetics of pairs created in its electrosphere.
-Numerical solution of the heat transfer equation in neutrino transparent regime shows that the surface temperature of newborn strange star reduces from initial $10^{11}$ K to $10^{10}$ K on a very short timescale $\Delta t \sim 10^{-7}$ seconds.
+In this paper thermal evolution of a newborn strange star made of unpaired strange quark matter is considered, taking into account kinetics of pairs created in its electrosphere.
+Numerical solution of the heat transfer equation in neutrino transparent regime shows that the surface temperature of newborn strange star reduces from initial $10^{11}$ K to $10^{10}$ K on a very short timescale $\Delta t \sim 0.1$ seconds.
 At the same time, interior temperature starts to change on longer timescale, about $10^{-3}$ seconds, due to the URCA process.
-The reason of high temperature gradient, established near the surface is a combination of high power of the the Schwinger process and low thermal conductivity of free quarks.
+The reason of high temperature gradient, established near the surface is a combination of high power of the the Schwinger process and low thermal conductivity of unpaired quarks.
 Hence the surface of newborn strange star cannot sustain high luminosity on long timescales, as required for the explanation of extreme astrophysical transient events, such as gamma-ray bursts.

-Here we did not consider subsequent evolution of pair outflow at large distances from the surface of the star, as this topic is already covered in the literature by \citet{2004ApJ...609..363A,2005ApJ...632..567A}.
-Note that the luminosity in pairs decreases from $10^{40}$ erg/s at $t\sim 1$ second to $10^{36}$ erg/s at $t\sim10^4$ seconds.
-This is precisely the luminosity range where a transition from black body-like spectrum (from thermalization of pairs due to large optical depth of the outflow) to annihilation line occurs \citep{2004ApJ...609..363A}.
+Here we did not consider subsequent evolution of pair outflow at large distances from the surface of the star, as this topic is already covered in the literature \cite{2004ApJ...609..363A,2005ApJ...632..567A}.
+Note that the luminosity in pairs decreases from $10^{46}$ erg/s at $t\sim 1$ second to $10^{36}$ erg/s at $t\sim10^5$ seconds.
+This is precisely the luminosity range where a transition from black body-like spectrum (from thermalization of pairs due to large optical depth of the outflow) to annihilation line occurs \cite{2004ApJ...609..363A}.
 This effect is potentially observable and may represent the unique feature of quark star cooling.